jwharm/java-gi/website/docs/generate.md

 Alternatively, in most Linux distributions, the gir files are usually installed with a development package, postfixed with "-dev" or "-devel".
 For example, the Gtk gir files on Fedora are installed by the "gtk4-devel" package.
 All installed gir files can normally be found in `/usr/share/gir-1.0`.
 However, this is not the preferred method to obtain a gir file.
 Distributions often patch libraries, impacting the gir file too.
 It's better to generate the gir file from the upstream release package.
 Be sure to download the release package for an actual release, and not a random snapshot.

+Once the gir file is available, copy it into the `gir-files` folder under the correct platform subfolder (linux, windows or macos).

-Once the gir file is available, you can add a module to Java-GI for it (replace "xxx" with the library name).
+Now you can add a module to Java-GI for the library.
+Simply copy one of the existing module folders to a new folder, add it to `settings.gradle`, and modify the `build.gradle` file to suit your needs.

-- Add a new `XxxBuild` class in the `src/bld/java/io/github/jwharm/javagi/modules` folder (you can use the existing classes as examples).
-Change the input- and output-paths to the correct locations.

-- Add a build command for your library to the `JavaGIBuild` class (located in the parent folder).
-This is a simple method, annotated with `@BuildCommand`, that adds your `XxxBuild` class to the list of modules that will be built.

-Run `./bld xxx publish` to generate bindings, compile the classes, create jar, javadoc-jar and sources-jar artifacts, and publish them in maven-local.
-(They can also be found in the `build/dist` directory.)

-If you encounter any problems or errors, check the generated Java source code in the `build/generated` directory for issues.
+If you encounter any problems or errors, check the generated Java source code in the `build/generated/java-gi` directory for issues.
 When neccessary, you can patch the introspection data.
-To do this, create a `XxxPatch` class implementing `PatchSet` in the folder `src/bld/java/io/github/jwharm/javagi/patches` and add it to the `source()` line in the module build class.
+To do this, create a patch class implementing `PatchSet` in the folder `buildSrc/main/java/io/github/jwharm/javagi/patches` and add it to the `source()` line in the module build class.
 You can use the other patches as examples.